 At first glance and throughout the car crash scenes and where Danny Glover saves Natasha Calis from a tool falling off a scaffold, Donovan's Echo seems to be shaping up to be another clairvoyance thriller.
-We have had a good many of these over the last few years see the likes of The Eyes of Charles Sand (1972), Visions (1972), Baffled (1973), Eyes of Laura Mars (1978), Double Exposure (1981), Fear (1990), Murderous Vision (1991), Dead On Sight (1994), Sensation (1994), Hideaway (1995), After Alice (1999), In Dreams (1999), The Gift (2000), Murder Scene (2000), Troubled Waters (2006), Empathy (2007), The Cell 2 (2009), Let Me Die Quietly (2009) and InSight (2011).
+We have had a good many of these over the last few years see the likes of The Eyes of Charles Sand (1972), Visions (1972), Baffled (1973), Eyes of Laura Mars (1978), Double Exposure (1981), Fear (1990), Murderous Vision (1991), Dead On Sight (1994), Sensation (1994), Hideaway (1995), A Deadly Vision (1997), After Alice (1999), In Dreams (1999), The Gift (2000), Murder Scene (2000), Troubled Waters (2006), Empathy (2007), The Cell 2 (2009), Let Me Die Quietly (2009) and InSight (2011).
 These are largely disappointing in that they have reduced exploring the conceptual possibilities inherent in clairvoyant visions and predicting the future to routine detective stories about tracking killers or missing people.
 With its set-up and tv-styled direction, Donovans Echo gives the impression of being no different to these others.

 As it transpires, this is not quite the case.
 As becomes apparent, Donovan's Echo is a film more about predestination and events from the past repeating themselves.
 Director/co-writer Jim Cliffe says he based these on an experience of deja vu in his own life.
 In truth though, his source for the film appears to be Nicolas Roegs Dont Look Now (1973).
 Just like Dont Look Now, Donovan's Echo is about visual clues from one event in the past in both films it is the traumatic death of the protagonists daughter (and here his wife as well) echoing in terms of leaked clues of events about to happen in the future.